 Cubs vs. Rangers Highlights

-Cody Bellinger and the Cubs take on Corey Seager and the Rangers on March 30, 2024
+Ian Happ and the Cubs take on Marcus Semien and the Rangers on March 31st, 2024

-Cody Bellinger and the Cubs take on Corey Seager and the Rangers on March 30, 2024
+Ian Happ and the Cubs take on Marcus Semien and the Rangers on March 31st, 2024

-Fred Zinkie catches up fantasy baseball managers on all the pertinent spring training happenings to help set a plan for drafts.

 Teams are always trying to come up with something new for their World Series rings.